 5. To respect others and refrain from harmful sexual activity

-For information about living and working at Samye Ling as a volunteer, please contact our Administration Office at: email@example.com
+For information about becoming a resident volunteer at Samye Ling, please contact our Administration Office at: firstname.lastname@example.org

 Samye Ling is open all year round for visiting and other activities.
 Please visit our courses and retreats pages for a full picture of the activities available.
 There is a Cafe and Shop on site and we have plentiful guest accommodation for overnight and longer stays.